+Students who will live in a fraternity house must submit their housing contracts in MyDrury by 5 p.m. on Friday, March 11, 2016.
 All fraternity chapters require that members live in their house for a set number of semesters.
-Fraternity housing contracts are due to the Housing office by Wednesday, March 4 at 5 p.m.
-Each fraternity has its own process for room assignments, and fall room selections must take place before Spring Break.
+Each fraternity has its own process for room assignments, and fall room selections must take place in March.
 Students who do not live in fraternity housing for the specified amount of time may be subject to additional fees that are assessed by the fraternity.
 Speak to your fraternity president to see if you are eligible to apply for other campus housing or seek a housing exemption through the Housing Office.

 Foreign Languages House

 Four undergraduate students will be selected for the Foreign Languages House, a dynamic semi-immersion experience designed to provide language students and native speakers of French and Spanish with additional cultural and linguistic opportunities as they learn about and interact with students, faculty, and community members from countries around the world.
-Student residents will develop close relationships with faculty in the Languages Department as they help to lead programs on campus and for the community, giving them excellent resume-building experience in foreign languages—an area of expertise that is increasingly sought-after on the job market in all fields.
+Residents will develop close relationships with faculty in the Languages Department as they help to lead programs on campus and for the community, giving them excellent resume-building experience in foreign languages—an area of expertise that is increasingly sought-after on the job market in all fields.
 Research credit & Engaged Learning credits may be available.
-The application is due by 5 p.m.
-Friday, February 13.
-Complete the Foreign Languages House Application.
-Selection will be announced the following week.
-To accept selection, students should immediately visit the Housing office, FSC 120, to sign a housing contract.
-Contact Cathy Blunk, firstname.lastname@example.org, with questions.
+Confirm eligibility and fill out the Foreign Languages application (coming soon!) on or before Monday, February 22, 2016.
+Contact Cathy Blunk, email@example.com, with questions.
+Selection will be announced February 29, 2016.

 Summit Park Leadership Community

-Summit Park requires that students participate in a year-long service project, attend a year-long leadership class, and involves a group application and presentation.
-It is primarily for sophomores, but we do offer it to juniors and seniors if the project/presentations are of high quality.
+Summit Park residents participate in a year-long service project & attend a year-long leadership class.
+The Summit courses do not incur course overload fees.
+Engaged Learning credit available.
+There is a group application and presentation.
+Summit Park is primarily for sophomores, but we do offer it to juniors and seniors if the project/presentations are of high quality.
 The application is available online.
-Electronic applications are due to Courtney Swan email@example.com & a hard copy should be delivered to her office by 12 noon on Monday, February 23.
-Summit Park selection will be announced via email by Monday, March 2.
-Students who are selected to Summit Park will sign their housing contracts at a follow-up meeting on March 5.
-Contact Courtney Swan, Director of Leadership & Volunteer Development at (417) 873-7809 for questions.
+Electronic applications are due to firstname.lastname@example.org & a hard copy should be delivered to Community Outreach & Leadership by 12 noon on Thursday, March 3, 2016.
+Summit Park selection will be announced via email by Thursday, March 10, 2016.
+Students who are selected for Summit Park will fill out the housing contracts online and attend a follow-up meeting on March 31 to choose rooms.
+Contact the office of Leadership & Volunteer Development at (417) 873-6803 for questions.